-That said, there are chances for the addict to recognize his/her situation and take contrary action.
+That said, there are chances for addicts to recognize their situation and take contrary action.
 That is a process that begins with an awareness of the addictive spin cycle.
 Over the years, we’ve seen numerous versions of the addictive cycle.
-The one that works best, I believe, is the six-stage cycle proposed several years ago by my friend and colleague, Dr. Rob Weiss.
+The one that works best, I believe, is the six-stage cycle outlined below.

 Stage 1: Triggers